 Chain and sprockets are some of the most important parts of a motorcycle drive-train and their maintenance is a crucial part of safe riding.
-They are used for a very critical task of delivering power from the gearbox to the rear wheel.
-That means we need to take a special care about this part and for that, we need to know about chain maintenance.
+They are used for the very critical task of delivering power from the gearbox to the rear wheel.
+That means we need to take special care about this part and for that, we need to know about chain maintenance.

-We should inspect and adjust the normal chain set after every run of around 700 kms.
+We should inspect and adjust the normal chainset after every run of around 700 km.
 Put your bike on the main stand, so your rear wheel gets free and you can inspect the whole chain by rotating the wheel.
 You can check the dryness of the chain by touching it and visually inspect the dirt and dust on it.
 You can also check the wear and tear on the chain and sprocket by visual inspection.
 According to the level of wear and tear, you can decide that how long the system is going to work further or it needs to be changed immediately.

-So. we need to remove this gunk from the chain periodically.
+So. we need to remove this junk from the chain periodically.
 We can use a very hard or a wire brush with mild soap to clean the non-sealed type chain, while an o-ring type chain should be cleaned with a very soft brush.
 A Simple Solution Grunge brush is also a good tool to solve the purpose with ease.
 If you are using soap water to clean the chain-set, you have to dry the chain with a cloth or blower properly after cleaning.

-4) After cleaning, we need to lubricate the chain with fresh grease and ensure that the lube goes well inside every pin and roller.
+b) After cleaning, we need to lubricate the chain with fresh grease and ensure that the lube goes well inside every pin and roller.

 You can apply grease on the inner side of the chain while rotating the rear wheel forward, which will ensure the proper lubing of the system.
 After that, you should clean the extra lube from it using a cloth, so it will not attract more dirt and dust.
 If you want to make the process easier, you can also use a chain lubricating spray for the job.
 You can feel the smoothness in power delivery after cleaning and lubricating the chain set of your motorcycle.

-While going for a chain set replacement, always prefer genuine spares or high end brands like DID etc, specifically made for your motorcycle.
+While going for a chainset replacement, always prefer genuine spares or high-end brands like DID, etc, specifically made for your motorcycle.
 The new set comes lubricated, so there is no need to apply more grease or other lube on a new set.
 Excessive tension or low tension may damage your new chain-set, so it should be balanced properly.
 After getting it replaced, take a test ride first and ensure that the tension in the chain is proper and power delivery is happening smoothly.

-Keep your vehicle chain sett clean, tightened and in good health.
+Keep your vehicle chain set clean, tightened,